microsoftgraph/microsoft-graph-docs-contrib/concepts/custom-connector-sdk-sample-create.md

     ```

-3. Add the following using directive in CsvDataLoader.cs
+3. Add the following using directive in CsvDataLoader.cs.

     ```csharp
     using Microsoft.Graph.Connectors.Contracts.Grpc;
     ```

-4. Add the following method in CsvDataLoader.cs
+4. Add the following method in CsvDataLoader.cs.

     ```csharp
     public static IEnumerable<CrawlItem> GetCrawlItemsFromCsv(string filePath)